lukemoorhous/console-spiral-demo/README.md

-Should you wish to change the style of the spiral, you can dive into program.py and alter the spiral class instatiation
+Should you wish to change the style of the spiral, you can dive into program.py and alter the spiral class properties at instantiation time

-Currently, you can edit these properties of the spiral:
+You can edit these properties of the spiral:

 - padding (default = 2).
-This attribute sets the number of spaces between the signal characters.
+This attribute sets the number of spaces between the signal characters
 - signal_char (default = "*").
-The character used to draw the spiral.
+The character used to draw the spiral
 - noise_char (default = " ").
-The background of the spiral.
+The background of the spiral